 FC Yala is a professional football club from the southern Thai city of the same name.
 The club has evolved through several identities, including Yara United and Jalor City, before becoming FC Yala.
 The present club was formed in August 2018, as Jalor City FC, going on to win the Thailand Amateur League South at the first attempt to win promotion to the Thai League.

-The new club sensed their opportunity following the demise of Yara United FC, a club formed in 2009, that played in the Regional League Division 2 Southern Region.
+FC Yala, from the city of the same name, sensed their opportunity after being formed following the demise of Yara United FC, a club formed in 2009, that played in the Regional League Division 2 Southern Region.
 Yala Province Stadium was their initial home ground, where fifth place was achieved in 2013.

 United failed to meet the club licensing regulations and were banned from playing in the Thai League for two seasons.
 They didn’t reappear to take the opportunity to try and win promotion through the Amateur League when their suspension ended.